santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/lifepaths.md

 ## Starting Inventory

-When you finish character creation, you begin adventuring, you must purchase your starting equipment.
+When you finish character creation, you begin adventuring.
+Purchase your starting equipment.
 Prices are listed in the [Gear section](gear.md).

 ## Luck